thomassidor/tinytricks/README.md

 @baconpaul - Added polyphony to oscillator, logic and arithmetic modules.

+## Showcase
+* A piece made with a bunch of the Tiny Tricks modules as well as other free modules: [YouTube](https://www.youtube.com/watch?v=H_Re-JwXp9E), [Patchstorage](https://patchstorage.com/tiny-tricks-piece/)
+* Mentions in videos by Omri Cohen: [An Overview of new modules and collections in VCV Rack - October 2019](https://www.youtube.com/watch?v=gZjwwsUKmBY&t=1049s), [An Overview of new modules and collections in VCV Rack - November 2019](https://www.youtube.com/watch?v=0EnhdQqmEQ4&t=849s)
+* Other patches using Tiny Tricks: [Patchstorage](https://patchstorage.com/explore/?search_query=&tax_post_tag%5B%5D=tiny-tricks&orderby=modified)
+* Want your patch, demo, etc. listed?
+Create reach out in an issue.

 ## Color themes
 Several color themes are included for each module: